 This guidance is implemented through the annual National Program Managers Guidance which defines program priorities, implementation strategies and regional performance measures.
-Regional performance measures are negotiated and set with the regions through the Annual Commitment System (ACS) measures.You may need Adobe Reader to view files on this page.
+Regional performance measures are negotiated and set with the regions through the Annual Commitment System (ACS) measures.You may need a PDF reader to view files on this page.
 See EPA’s About PDF page to learn more.

 - Clean Air Act Stationary Source Compliance Monitoring Strategy (PDF)(26 pp, 529 K, October 2016)